bhavik3210/bhavik3210/RESUME.md

 ### `Bhavik Patel`

 > 👋 Hi there!

-> I am a software developer/engineer who loves solving problems.
+- I am a software developer/engineer.
-> My strong suit is problem solving, learning new skills, and applying my knowledge in a practical and simple (not simplistic) manner.
-I have been working in software development field in one way or another since my teenage years from high school.
-My motivation to keep going has alwasy been solving new problems, acquiring new skills, and improving anything that comes my way personally or professionally.
-I tend to choose road less travelled to find better solutions via learning by failure and success in my peronal life and in my professional career.
-I have come to learn, that my oustanding qualities/skills are learning new skills, adopting to change, always be able to find a solution to a problem, OCD level 🙂 organized and ability help other devs improve their dev workflow.
+- I have been working in software development field in one way or another since my teenage years from high school.
+- I tend to choose road less travelled to find better solutions via learning by failure and success.
+- I do not like to be dogmatic but look at the problem and situation and try different solutions from there
+- Outside of Work interests include fitness, nutrition, personal finance,  and cooking.

+`I ♥️`

+- Learning and acquiring new skills to broaden/challenge my exisiting knowledge
+- Solving problem in a practical manner

+- Improving on solutions that already exist and are considered "defacto"

+`what I have learned about myself in my perosnal and professional career...`

+- Ability to abosorb new skills
+- Always able to find a decent practical solution to problems
+- Great organizer that is practical
+- I do not like being dogmatic, the answer always comes out to be "IT DEPENDS" on the situation

+- Ability help others to improve their skills, workflows, productivity, etc.
+- I like simple but not simplistic

 # Skills